robahall/robahall.github.io/_posts/2018-2-19-Build-model-and-check.md

 ![Check out y_hat](/images/Build-model-and-check/createPointEstimatorMuHat.png){:class="img-responsive"}

 Great!
-Now we have a simple model to predict our outcome variable, y (CVD growth rate).
+Now we have a simple model using Power to predict our outcome variable, y (CVD growth rate).

 # Computing residuals